metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 namespaced `MirrordPolicy` and clusterwide `MirrordClusterPolicy`.
 With these policies you can limit the use of some features of mirrord for selected targets.

-`MirrordPolicy` and `MirrordClusterPolicy` have the exact same specification.
+- `MirrordPolicy` and `MirrordClusterPolicy` have the exact same specification;
-`MirrordPolicy` can apply only to targets living in the same namespace, while `MirrordClusterPolicy` can apply to all targets in the cluster.
+- `MirrordPolicy` applies only to targets living in the same namespace;
+- `MirrordClusterPolicy` applies to all targets in the cluster.

 ### Blockable features